 What a fool this Tathagata is!
 A single somersault of mine can carry old Monkey one hundred and eight thousand li, yet his palm is not even one foot across.
 How could I possibly not jump clear of it?
 (Wu & Yu, 2012, vol. 1, p.
 194).

 While Sun is traditionally portrayed in visual media riding a single cloud (fig. 1), the very name “somersault” points to Monkey leaping from cloud to cloud.
 And in fact this is demonstrated in chapter 97 when it requires “a series of cloud somersaults” for him to retrieve the soul of an elderly benefactor from the underworld (Wu & Yu, 2012, vol. 4, p.
 338).
 However, the magic skill’s attributes are not always portrayed consistently throughout the novel.
-For example, it is sometimes shown capable of transporting passengers, such as the “thirty or fifty” of Monkey’s children rescued from captivity in chapter two, thereby implying a single cloud (Wu & Yu, 2012, vol. 1, p.
+For example, it is sometimes shown capable of transporting passengers, such as the “thirty or fifty” of Monkey’s children rescued from captivity in JTTW chapter two, thereby implying a single cloud (Wu & Yu, 2012, vol. 1, p.
 129).
+(See the 04-28-26 update below for more info.)
 But other times, like in chapter 22, it can’t lift even a single person because the impure nature of mortals renders them “as heavy as the Tai Mountain” (Wu & Yu, 2012, vol. 1, p.
 427).
 Interestingly, the somersault is portrayed as much faster than the clouds of other immortals (see section three below).

 Fig. 1 – Detail of an 1812 calendar print by Japanese artist Kubo Shunman depicting Son Goku (Sun Wukong) flying on his cloud somersault (larger version).
 A full size scan of the calendar can be seen here.